fetchai/agents-aea/docs/quickstart.md

 ## Setup author name

-AEA are composed from components.
+AEAs are composed from components.
 The components can be developed by anyone and are available on the <a href="https://aea-registry.fetch.ai" target="_blank">AEA registry</a>.
-To use the registry we require an author name.
+To use the registry we need to register an author name.

 You can setup your author name using the `init` command:
 ``` bash